 Identifying your skill set is easier when you have a target.
 This is why resumes should always be refined to reflect the particular job application.
 To develop a basic template that you can retool on a job-by-job basis, research the requirements of the role you want and dedicate a week looking for instances where you are already meeting them or have met them past roles.
 (We’ll have more on this in Part 2).
 If you don’t yet have a clear goal, you should spend time online collecting job descriptions of positions that sound like interesting future employment and make a note of any recurring qualifications.
 You might come up with a list of four or five skills you want to develop.
 Pursuing these might be the path to your future career.

 How Do I Get It?

-develop, there are a few options for getting them off of your wish-list and onto your resume:
+Once you highlight the skills and experiences you want to develop, there are a few options for getting them off of your wish-list and onto your resume:

 Direct Your Work Experience